Unemployment aid: When would the $300-per-week benefit begin?

 "I've been fortunate to have a very understanding landlord that's trying to work with me, but I don't know how far that's going to go," Elliott said.
 "I'm getting down to the wire."

-Democrats are now trying to change the stimulus bill, following Mr. Trump's urging, to bump up stimulus checks to $2,000 per person, from the $600 currently in the legislative text.
-That effort will delay the stimulus package, which means jobless Americans could be looking at a longer wait for that extra $300 in weekly unemployment assistance.

-But even before Mr. Trump made his objections, it was likely that many states would have required as long as three to four weeks to start paying out the extra $300 in weekly benefits, Stettner said.
-Those benefits would stem from the Federal Pandemic Unemployment Compensation (FPUC) program, which was created by the Coronavirus Aid, Relief, and Economic Security (CARES) Act in March, but expired in July.
-In order to get those $300 payments out, states would first need to get that program up and running again after a long gap.
+It could take about two to three weeks for states to start paying out the extra $300 in weekly benefits, Stettner said.
+Those benefits stem from the Federal Pandemic Unemployment Compensation (FPUC) program, which was created by the Coronavirus Aid, Relief, and Economic Security (CARES) Act in March, but expired in July.
+In order to get those $300 payments out, states will first need to get that program up and running again after a long gap.

 Unemployment programs are run independently by each state, and jobless workers apply for aid through their state labor departments.
 Depending on the efficiency of their state's computer systems and staffing, jobless workers can experience very different wait times for receiving benefits.
 Some states may be able to send the $300 in FPUC benefits quickly, but others may see longer delays.